sobebarali/koko/apps/docs/src/content/docs/api/04-videos.md

 **Business Rules:**

 - Bunny Stream URLs are **public by default** (library can be configured for signed URLs)
-- For MVP, rely on Artellio's permission checking before returning URL
+- For MVP, rely on Koko's permission checking before returning URL
 - Adaptive HLS automatically selects quality based on bandwidth
 - CDN-delivered for low latency worldwide